A day in Mysore city

 Just an hour drive from Mysore city lays this beautiful garden designed besides the famous Krishna Raja Sagar Dam across River Kaveri, dedicated to the king Krishnaraja Wodeyar IV.
 The Brindavan garden was constructed in the year 1932 and still works its magic over its visitors with its wide variety of flora and fauna.
 Do not miss to watch as the famous musical fountains as they come alive every evening from 7 to 8 pm wooing kids as well as adults for an hour.

 6. Chamundi hills

-No visit to a city is complete to us until we savour on the local delicacies.
-We visited the famous restaurant Dasa Prakash to enjoy a scrumptious evening meal and we could not bargain for a better way to end the day in this charming city.
+No visit to a city is complete to us until we savor on the local delicacies.
+We visited the famous restaurant, Dasa Prakash, to enjoy a scrumptious evening meal and we could not bargain for a better way to end the day in this charming city.
 For a very reasonable price of Rs.
-90 one can dig in to the local South Indian Thaali and eat to their heart’s content.
+90 one can dig into the local South Indian Thaali and eat to their heart’s content.

 8. Jaganmohan Palace

-Yet another magnificent contributions of the Wodeyars to the city is the Jaganmohan Palace, which is currently open to public as the Jayachamarajendra Art Gallery.
+Yet another magnificent contribution of the Wodeyars to the city is the Jaganmohan Palace, which is currently open to the public as the Jayachamarajendra Art Gallery.
 Said to have the largest collections of painting in South India, the palace displays works of some of the renowned artists like Raja Ravi Varma, Rabindranath Tagore and Nikolai Roerich on display.
-The famous painting, The Lady with the Lamp, which has been admired many and is a personal favourite of ours, is on display here.
+The famous painting, The Lady with the Lamp, which has been admired by many and is a personal favorite of ours, is on display here.

 Hope you guys enjoyed our post, do leave us a comment on your thoughts about Mysore and also do mention the places you feel should have been included in the list above.